Three Core Courses

 Thesis Option: The thesis option is recommended for all students in the program but is particularly important for those who are considering pursuing a PhD in international studies or a related field.
 Students electing to write a thesis must complete GIST 898 and produce an original research project with a range of 50 to 100 pages of text, not including notes, references, tables, figures, or appendices.

 For additional information and course planning regarding the thesis option, please the requirements on the Thesis Option Degree Checklist (PDF).

 Non-thesis Options: The Center for Global & International Studies offers two non-thesis options.
 These options are designed primarily for students who do not intend to pursue further graduate study beyond the M.A. in Global and International Studies.

-Research Project: Students selecting this option are required to take either GIST 810 or GIST 898 and complete an original research project of between 35-50 pages of text, not including notes, references, or appendices.
+Research Project: Students selecting this option are required to take either GIST 810 or GIST 898 and complete an original research project of between 30-45 pages of text, not including notes, references, or appendices.
 Like the thesis, the project must involve original and systematic analysis of data/information (i.e. it must utilize a research method) and will include an oral defense.
-This option is recommended especially for students in the one-year programs.

 For additional information and course planning regarding the research project option, please see the Research Project Degree Checklist (PDF)

 Oral & Written Exam: Students choosing this option must take an additional 3 credit hours, corresponding to one of their two coherent clusters.
 In the final semester, the student must successfully complete a written examination over the course content and the student's regional and substantive area of focus.
 Students receive comprehensive questions over the areas mentioned above and are given 72-hours to respond to each of the three questions with a minimum of ten pages of text per question.
-Students considering this option must consult the graduate director first.
+Students considering this option must receive the advance approval of the Director of Graduate Studies.

 For additional information about the exam option, please see our Exam Option Degree Checklist (PDF).